-The electron intensities >2 MeV in Figure 1 indicates significant intensity increases in the first four of these events, but a relatively smaller increase in the 11/4/03 event.
-The energy spectra derived at low energies from EPAM and at high energies from PET are shown in Figure 9.
-Both the low-energy and high-energy spectra are well represented by power-laws.
-The low-energy power-laws have $\gamma \approx -2$, while at >1.6 MeV the slope is more like -4.
-Because of the gap in the observations, we cannot determine where these spectra steepen.
-These low-energy spectra are similar in slope to those in Lin, Mewaldt, and Van Hollebeke (1982) below ~200 keV, while the high energy slopes are similar to those observed by Lin et al. (1982) above ~2 MeV and Moses et al. (1989) at even higher energies.
-In the study of Lin, Mewaldt, and Van Hollebeke (1982) and Lin (1985), the electron spectra were found to have a break around ~200 keV.
-Although the third and fourth spectral points in Figure 9 do indicate a steeper spectrum than the second and third points, the rather broad energy bins in Figure 9 make it difficult to compare these spectra in detail to those of Lin (1985) and Lin, Mewaldt, and Van Hollebeke (1982).
+A plot of the electron intensities from 2 to 8 MeV in Figure 11 indicates significant intensity increases in the first four of these events, but a relatively smaller increase in the 11/4/04 event.
+The energy spectra derived at low energies from EPAM and at high energies from PET are shown in Figure 12.
+Both the low-energy and highenergy spectra are well represented by power-laws.
+The low-energy power-laws have $\gamma \approx$ -2, while at >1.6 MeV the slope is more like -4.
+Because of the gap in the observations, it is difficult to determine where these spectra steepen.
+These low-energy spectra are similar in slope to those in Lin et al. (1982) below ~200 keV, while the high energy slopes are similar to those observed by Lin et al. (1982) above ~2 MeV and Moses et al. (1989) at even higher energies.
+In the study of Lin et al. (1982) and Lin (1985), the electron spectra were found to have a break around ~200 keV.
+Although the third and fourth spectral points in Figure 12 do indicate a steeper spectrum than the second and third points, the rather broad energy bins in Figure 12 make it difficult to compare these spectra in detail to those of Lin (1982) and Lin et al. (1985).

 The absolute magnitude of the high-energy spectra in Events 2 and 3 is more uncertain, because of the very significant dead-time corrections that were needed at the times of maximum proton intensity.
-Indeed, during the early part of Event 3 (see Figure 1) the PET livetime decreased to a point where the electron intensity could not be reliably determined, and it was necessary to interpolate the intensity measurements to obtain the event-integrated fluence.
-Note in Figure 1 that the intensity of Event 3 at MeV energies in PET appears to be significantly greater than that of Event 2, while at EPAM energies these two events are of comparable intensity.
+Indeed, during the early part of Event 3 (see Figure 11) the PET livetime decreased to a point where the electron intensity could not be reliably determined, and it was necessary to interpolate the intensity measurements to obtain the event-integrated. fluence.
+Note in Figure 11 that the intensity of Event 3 at MeV energies in PET appears to be significantly greater than that of Event 2, while at EPAM energies (Figure 3) these two events are of comparable intensity.
 We are confident that Event 3 is the larger of the two at high energies, but it is possible that during this period some fraction (<50%) of the events are due to chance coincidences between two lower-energy electrons that independently trigger the first two detectors in PET, thereby mimicking the signature of higher energy electrons.
 Although it appears that Event 3 has a harder spectrum throughout the course of the event, we have not shown the PET spectrum for this event because of the possibility that chance-coincidence background contributes during the highest intensity portions of the event.
-The low-energy and high-energy electron spectra were fit separately with power laws of the form:
+The electron fitting parameters for these events are summarized in Table 7, where the intensities are in units of electrons/cm2sr-MeV.